 Fellowship Application Process

-All required documents must be submitted by July 9, 2023.
-The selection process will seek to identify 1) Fellowship teams with demonstrated commitments to diversity, equity, and inclusion and 2) Capstone proposals that are relevant, substantive, and feasible.
+All required application materials must be submitted by July 12, 2026.
+The selection process will seek to identify 1) Fellowship teams with demonstrated commitments to inclusive student success and 2) Capstone proposals that are relevant, substantive, and feasible.
 Capstones should be able to be completed in no more than 12 months.

-The ideal Capstone project will be tightly focused, centering on a single program, preferably that is already being undertaken by members of the Fellowship team.
+The ideal Capstone project will be tightly focused, centering on a single program or a single intervention, preferably that is already being undertaken by members of the Fellowship team.
 For instance, a team of admission and academic support professionals may want to study the effects of their law school prep program on student grades.
 A team of academic and bar success faculty may want to study the effects of a bar prep program on graduate bar exam performance.
 Proposals based on new projects will be considered and may be selected if their feasibility is clear.
+In general, proposals that are narrow, targeted, and feasible in the timeframe of the Fellowship are viewed most favorably.

 Application components:

-- Statement of Interest and Contributions to Diversity
+- Statement of Interest and Contributions to Inclusive Student Success

 The strongest statements will be no more than four pages long and will provide details pertaining to the following areas:- Explanation of team interest in Fellowship and extent to which the team collectively and individually meets Fellowship eligibility criteria, including any experience conducting program assessments.

-- A track record of engagement and activity by team members related to diversity, equity, and inclusion.
+- A track record of engagement and activity by team members related to inclusive student success.
 Specific details about these activities should be provided.

 - Capstone proposal

 The proposal should respond to the following prompts.
-Responses should be as specific and concise as possible:- Description of the problems or issues that the program you will be assessing is seeking (or will seek) to address.
+Responses should be as specific and concise as possible:- Describe the program that will be the focus of your Capstone research.

-- List the primary research questions your Capstone will seek to answer.
+- Clearly state the main questions your Capstone research will seek to answer.

-- List any hypotheses or assumptions related to your research questions.
+- State any hypotheses or assumptions related to your research questions.

 - Letter of recommendation and support for each team member from a Dean or other relevant administrator.
 Each letter should communicate approval and support of team members’ participation in the PLEDGE Fellowship.
 Team members who report to a common administrator may submit a joint letter.